DGP-Studio/Snap.Hutao.Docs/docs/en/features/mhy-account-switch.md

 order: 10
 ---

-# MoHoYo BBS Account Switch
+# MiHoYo BBS Account Switch

 ::: tip
 There are two types of MiHoYo BBS, MiYouShe and HoYoLab.